Our workshops are free and open to all schools.

 We believe that everyone is creative, everyone has important things to share and that stories are best told in the unique voice of the writer.
 The children already have everything they need to write a good story, but a healthy dose of magic dust can help the process along.
 The magic dust is our volunteers, who provide focused attention, encouragement and support to help every child to have a fun and rewarding experience of story-making.

 What kind of workshops are available?

 There are two options to choose from:

 - Story-making workshop: students will be guided through an exploration of the basic elements of a story, deciding what they want to write about as they go and transforming a blank page into a completely new and original story-beginning.

 - Time-capsule workshop: starting with watching a short animation, students will discover a time capsule hidden by children 100 years ago.
 The treasures inside will inspire stories about what life was like then, what it’s like now and how it might be in another 100 years.
-This workshop is available throughout the academic year 2021/22 and is best suited to P.5, 6 and 7.
+This workshop is best suited to P.5, 6 and 7.

 What does a workshop look like?

 With the help of our volunteer story-maker, the children start the story-writing process together.
 They talk about the stories they love (whether it be a book, a film, a comic or even a computer game), come up with their own original ideas and decide which to use in their own story.

 The group is guided by our volunteer story-maker and the story is typed up by our volunteer scribe.
 The story is built sentence by sentence and displayed on a screen.
 As the story grows before their eyes, so too does their confidence in their ability to contribute and create.
 While they are working, a volunteer artist is busy creating illustrations to accompany their story.

 Once the start of the story has been created collectively, the children have the opportunity to write the next part by themselves.
 Each child is encouraged to take the story in the direction they want, bringing in new characters, conversation and unexpected twists and turns.